jokkebk/fileson/README.md

 well.

-If you have a previous fileson database at hand, you can use that as a base and only calculate checksums for new files:
+If you have a previous fileson database at hand, you can use that as a base using `-b prevfile` or `--base prevfile` and only calculate checksums for new files:

 ```console
 user@server:~$ python3 fileson_create.py files-20210101.json \